Answered By: Colin Magee

 We have computers, study space, and a collection of 20,000 books you can borrow at any time.
 Most of our resources and services are available online.
 You can access most of our digital collections through the college's website.

-You can access the college's website by going to madisonville.kctcs.edu.
-There are two ways to get to the library's website.
-Go to "Quick Links" at the top of the page and then select "Current Students."
+Go to madisonville.kctcs.edu.
+There are two ways to get to the library's website from the MCC site.
+The first way is to go to "Quick Links" at the top of the page and then select "Current Students."

 From this page, scroll down to that second row of tiles, and click "Library."

-The other way to access the library is through MyPath.
+The second way to access the library is to go through MyPath.
 Click on "MyPath" at the top left.

-From the MyPath page, scroll down to "Library."
+From the MyPath page, scroll down to the white section and click on "Library."

 And then choose "Madisonville Community College" from the list of different college libraries.

-Or, scroll all the way down to the local links, where you will find a link to the library for Madisonville.
+Or, on the MyPath page, you can scroll all the way down past the navy blue section to the local links, where you will find a link to the library for Madisonville.

 This is the MCC Library's website.
-You can use the search box at the top of the screen to search our book collection, our digital collection (which is mostly articles published in different newspapers, magazines, and journals), or our streaming video collections.
+You can use the search box in the middle of the screen to search our book collection, our article collections, or our streaming video collections.

 We're not going to use the library search box today.
-Instead, we'll look at one of the library's individual collections, also called "databases."
+Instead, we'll look at one of the library's databases.
 You'll be using one of the databases today to find some information, and we'll show you how to do that later.

-Before we do that, let's scroll down.
-To access individual databases, you can click on the first tile.
+Before we do that, let’s show you where to go to get help.
+To access the databases, you can click on the first tile.
 Information about the library, located on campus, is on that second tile.
 And then if you need help, click on the third tile to access our help page.
 Let's look at that first.

-For help using specific collections or databases, click on "Database Help."
+For help using specific databases, click on "Database Help."
 Here you can access step by step instructions on how to search using different databases.

 For example, this page shows you how to use the library search box.